elaissoussi/Circles/README.md

 ## Custom Widget for [Wakanda](http://wakanda.org)

-Created under "Wakanda Studio" .
-Circles widget is a nice looking widget.
+Available under "Wakanda Studio V8 " , circles widget is a nice looking widget.that may be helpful for many purposes, all what you need is  just to include it under "Wakanda Custom Widget".
 ### Circles Widgets Examples:

 ![Circles](http://lugolabs.com/static/circles.png)